ivan5355/RUCourseFinder/README.md

 The application requires the following main dependencies:
 - Quart: Web framework for the application
-- OpenAI: For generating course embeddings
+- Google Generative AI: For embeddings and chat functionality using Gemini models
 - Pinecone: Vector database for semantic search
 - Pandas: Data manipulation and analysis
 - Selenium: Web scraping course equivalencies